hkurosu/oidc1-on-secoauth2/README.md

 1. spring-* : 3.2.8.RELEASE
 1. spring-security : 3.2.3.RELEASE
 1. spring-security-oauth2 : 2.0.1.RELEASE
-1. spring-security-jwt : 1.0.2.RELEASE

 ## Build samples applications (command line)

 "mvn package" in oidc1-on-secoauth2 directory will create three war files (tonr, sparklr, keyhole).

 ## Run in eclipse

-- Import tonr, sparklr, keyhole and oauth2sso projects with "Existing Maven projects" (Import -> Maven)
+- Import tonr, sparklr, keyhole and oidc-* projects with "Existing Maven projects" (Import -> Maven)
-- If necessary, import also "spring-security-oauth2" and "spring-security-jwt" from spring-security-oauth.
-(This should not be necessary, but eclipse will complain about spring-security-oauth2-2.0.xsd file if they are not imported).
+- If necessary, change the "authServerUri" property in odic.properties.

 Now you can deploy all 3 apps (tonr2, sparklr2, keyhole2) into your Servers environment!